neha-official/neha-official.github.io/_posts/2015-06-02-how-to-make-sure-your-couchsurfing-experience-is-100-safe.md

 If I'm still not sure if it's safe, I'll do some of the things outlined below.

-### 2. Opt away from people who offer to host you (instead of responding to your request) unless they have a large number of great reviews.
+## 2.If someone offers to host you (instead of responding to your request) be extra sure they have a large number of great reviews.

-I'm always very suspicious of people who offer to host me and if I do accept people who offer to host me, it's only because they have a large number of positive reviews.
+If I do accept to stay with hosts who offer to host me, it's only because they have a large number of positive reviews.
 If they offer to host me, usually I'd need 15-40+ reviews to feel comfortable staying with them.

-### 3. Contact people who have stayed with the host before
+## 3. Contact people who have stayed with the host before

 Again, to double check the safety of a host, especially if you're very uneasy about surfing with a male host, you can message women or past surfers who have stayed at the potential host's place and ask them if they felt safe and what the host is like.